 What is a creative studio and what is Craft Theory’s vision?

 When we look at the vision for Craft Theory’s space, what we see is a creative community.
 One that supports artists of all walks of life and brings creative inspiration to the people of Lakewood, WA and the surrounding areas.
 We plan to do this in a multi-faceted way including:

 - A creative studio that will hold classes using both Craft Theory instructors and guest instructors.
-We anticipate classes for teens, 21+ only, mommy+me, and STEAM events geared towards elementary/middle schoolers
+We have classes for teens, 21+ only, mommy+me, and STEAM events geared towards elementary/middle schoolers

 - A retail space for local artists